 Trainers, casual wear, jeans and/or T-shirts are not acceptable.
-Sixth formers can seek guidance from their Housemasters or the Head of Senior School if they are unsure.
+Sixth formers can seek guidance from their housemasters or the head of sixth form if they are unsure.

 The only acceptable forms of jewellery may include one or more of the following:

-A discrete necklace or chain that must be tucked inside the school shirt and not visible.
+- A discreet necklace or chain that must be tucked inside the school shirt and not visible.